Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company uses an external identity provider to allow federation into different IAM accounts.
 A security engineer for the company needs to identify the federated user that terminated a production Amazon EC2 instance a week ago.
 What is the FASTEST way for the security engineer to identify the federated user?

-- [ ] Review the IAM CloudTrail event history logs in an Amazon S3 bucket and look for the Terminatelnstances event to identify the federated user from the role session name.
+- [ ] Review the AWS CloudTrail event history logs in an Amazon S3 bucket and look for the Terminatelnstances event to identify the federated user from the role session name.
-- [x] Filter the IAM CloudTrail event history for the Terminatelnstances event and identify the assumed IAM role.
+- [x] Filter the AWS CloudTrail event history for the Terminatelnstances event and identify the assumed IAM role.
 Review the AssumeRoleWithSAML event call in CloudTrail to identify the corresponding username.
-- [ ] Search the IAM CloudTrail logs for the Terminatelnstances event and note the event time.
+- [ ] Search the AWS CloudTrail logs for the Terminatelnstances event and note the event time.
 Review the IAM Access Advisor tab for all federated roles.
 The last accessed time should match the time when the instance was terminated.
-- [ ] Use Amazon Athena to run a SQL query on the IAM CloudTrail logs stored in an Amazon S3 bucket and filter on the Terminatelnstances event.
+- [ ] Use Amazon Athena to run a SQL query on the AWS CloudTrail logs stored in an Amazon S3 bucket and filter on the Terminatelnstances event.
 Identify the corresponding role and run another query to filter the AssumeRoleWithWebldentity event for the user name.

 ### A company is planning to use Amazon Elastic File System (Amazon EFS) with its on-premises servers.
 The company has an existing IAM Direct Connect connection established between its on-premises data center and an IAM Region Security policy states that the company's on-premises firewall should only have specific IP addresses added to the allow list and not a CIDR range.
 The company also wants to restrict access so that only certain data center-based servers have access to Amazon EFS.
 How should a security engineer implement this solution?